-Tap “tags,” and begin searching for a term that is relevant in your industry.
+Tap “tags” and begin searching for a term that is relevant to your industry.

 One or more of these photos was posted by a power user — someone with a lot of followers.

-I’m going to tap the photo of Warren Buffett.
+I’m going to tap one of the photos at the top.

-I also notice that the photo was posted by @successfield.
-I may have never heard of @successfield, but they are obviously posting photos within my niche.
+I also noticed that the photo was posted by @theadnetwork.
+I may have never heard of @theadnetwork, but they are obviously posting photos within my niche.
 And those photos are obviously popular.

 So, I tap their name in the upper left corner.
 Here’s what I see.

 Here’s the rationale.
-If these 69.6k people chose to follow @successfield, then they might choose to follow me, too.
+If these people chose to follow @theadnetwork, then they might choose to follow me, too.
 I’m in the same niche, same industry, and am providing just as much value (if not more!).

 I can follow every one of these users by tapping “follow.”

-You should follow this process multiple times in order to find more influencers in your space.
+You should follow this process multiple times to find more influencers in your space.
 Also, you should find the influencers who have the most engaged audience.